Sunil Tatkare: Personal life

 Sunil Tatkare is married to Varda Tatkare.
 The couple has two children, Aditi and Aniket, both of whom are active in Maharashtra politics.
-He is the most prominent figure of the Tatkare political family, which holds significant political influence in the Raigad district and Konkan region.
+He is the most prominent figure of the Tatkare family, which holds significant political influence in the Raigad district and Konkan region.

 His daughter, Aditi Tatkare, is a Member of the Maharashtra Legislative Assembly for Shrivardhan and currently serves as the Minister for Women and Child Development in the Maharashtra government.
-His son, Aniket Tatkare, served as a Member of the Maharashtra Legislative Council (MLC) representing the Raigad-Ratnagiri Local Authorities Constituency from 2018 to 2024.
+His son, Aniket Tatkare, served as a Member of the Maharashtra Legislative Council representing the Raigad-Ratnagiri-Sindhudurg Local Authorities Constituency from 2018 to 2024.

-Tatkare’s elder brother, Anil Tatkare, has also served as an MLC from the Raigad-Ratnagiri local authorities seat.
+Tatkare’s elder brother, Anil Tatkare, has also served as an MLC for the Raigad-Ratnagiri-Sindhudurg local authorities.
 His nephew, Avadhut Tatkare, was elected as an MLA for Shrivardhan and served a term from 2014 to 2019.

 Controversies

 Tatkare has faced several allegations over the years.
 The Maharashtra Anti-Corruption Bureau (ACB) sought permission from the state government to conduct an open inquiry against him in cases relating to land grabs and disproportionate assets.
 The Enforcement Directorate (ED) has also initiated a probe into his alleged accumulation of wealth beyond known sources of income.